-Finally, due to the shifting landscape surrounding the global pandemic caused by COVID-19, all matters of rules and eligibility for the 93rd Academy Awards are subject to change based on national guidelines, state-mandated government orders and Academy-determined best practices.
-The Awards Rules Committee will evaluate all matters of rules and eligibility.
-Additional adjustments to these rules and eligibility requirements may be required.
+Due to the global pandemic caused by coronavirus/COVID-19, all matters of rules and eligibility for the 94th Academy Awards are subject to change based on national guidelines, state-mandated government orders and Academy-determined best practices.
+Eligibility for Academy Awards consideration is subject to Rules Two and Three (posted at oscars.org/rules) and to those special rules approved by the Board of Governors.

-GENERAL ENTRY DEADLINES FOR THE 93RD ACADEMY AWARDS
+GENERAL ENTRY DEADLINES FOR THE 94TH ACADEMY AWARDS

-Dates also have shifted for the 93rd Academy Awards eligibility period and submission deadlines.
-The eligibility period for General Entry has been extended beyond the standard December 31 deadline: a feature film must now have a qualifying release date between January 1, 2020 and February 28, 2021.
-The submission deadline for General Entry, including Best Picture, Original Score and Original Song, is now January 15, 2021.
-January 29, 2021 is the last day to withdraw a film from Academy Awards consideration.
+The General Entry eligibility period for the 94th Academy Awards is between March 1, 2021, and December 31, 2021.
+The submission deadline for General Entry, including Best Picture, is November 15, 2021.
+December 10, 2021 is the last day to withdraw a film from Academy Awards consideration.